open-telemetry/opamp-spec/README.md

   environment it runs in.
 - any user-defined attributes that the end user would like to associate with this agent.

-Other attributes MAY be included to describe the Agent.

 <h3 id="effectiveconfig-message">EffectiveConfig Message</h3>